SimplyFellas/simplyfellas.github.io/README.md

 # SimplyFellas

-A React-based website for the SimplyFellas Minecraft 1.21.1 Vanilla+ modpack.
+A React-based website for the SimplyFellas Minecraft 1.21.1 Vanilla+ modpack!

 ## About